 |Clark Gable and Carole Lombard|

 The press party was held at the Georgian Terrace Hotel in Atlanta.
-The hotel would also play host to the cast of Gone With The Wind with the exception of Vivien Leigh and Laurence Olivier.
-Vivien and Olivier would stay at a private residence, since they were both still married to other people at this time.
+The hotel would also play host to the cast of Gone With The Wind, while they were in town, with the exception of Vivien Leigh and Laurence Olivier.
+Vivien and Olivier stayed at a private residence, since they were both still married to other people at this time.
 Selznick didn't want the gossip mills to start grinding over the couple's lifestyle and adversely affect Gone With The Wind's potential ticket sales and earnings.

-Ona Munson, the film's Belle Watling, poses with William Kurtz, Sr. Kurtz was a historian and technical advisor hired to work on Gone With The Wind by Selznick.
+Ona Munson, the film's Belle Watling, poses with Wilbur Kurtz, Sr. Kurtz was a historian and technical advisor hired to work on Gone With The Wind by Selznick.

 At a tea held by the Atlanta Women's Press Club, Vivien Leigh, Clark Gable, David O. Selznick and Olivia de Havilland pose with author, Margaret Mitchell (center) whom they were meeting for the first time in person.